-It is with semi-tight shoulders we report to you that the Black Hole got a yellow on the MOOP map this year.
+It is with semi-tight shoulders we report to you that the Black Hole, our Gate home base, got a yellow on the MOOP map this year.

 Yellow.
 Not green.

 We tried.
 We tried so hard.
 We cleaned up all the big stuff and put it in the right trailers and boxes and oversaw transpo and then MOOPed our asses off.
 Busting dunes by hand with a rake.
 Digging out burn scars.
 Going over and over the site.
 Staying later than the other crews each day and using whiskey as a work tool. *burp*

 C-Load came out for the weekend to do line sweeps with us.
 When we found out we were near the Black Hole, we strolled ahead one block to make sure we’d cleared everything.
 There was nothing there.
 One cigarette butt, maybe.

 We didn’t pick up a damn thing and we even full-contact MOOPed the site — crawling on my hands and knees through some newly-formed dunes in chicken pants and a tank top, killing two birds with one stone.
 Skin exfoliation feels nice.